modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

   }
   ```

-- Create a `es-dev-server.config.js` in the root of your repo.
+- Create a `es-dev-server.config.js` in the root of your repository.

   ```js
   const { mdjsTransformer } = require('@mdjs/core');